 We are lucky to have ambassadors across the school who help to drive Computing forward at Jubilee.
 Digital Leaders are a steering group of children who:

-- Help to teach about and promote E-Safety and help adults develop our rules to help children stay safe when on the internet.
+- Help to teach about and promote Online Safety and help adults develop our rules to help children stay safe when on the internet.